hyanmandian/micro-easy/README.md

 # Micro Easy

-The easiest way to use [Micro Frontends](https://micro-frontends.org/) approach (I'm not saying that's the best and you have a lot of reasons to avoid that).
+The easiest way to use [Micro Frontends](https://micro-frontends.org/) approach.

 ## Features

 - Handshake;
-- Resize automatic;
+- Auto resize;
-- Two way communication (child to parent and parent to child);
+- Two way communication (child to parent and parent to child).

 ## Getting started